rudraboina-raj/maven-guide/maven-guide/README.md

 * when maven Command is given, it looks for " pom.xml" in Current directory.

-Maren is a build tool which is used to automate the build process for Java applications.
+Maven is a build tool which is used to automate the build process for Java applications.